alpenwasser/pitaya/design/filter/README.md

 Invoked via  the `guiWrapper.m`  file.
 Set the `filtertype`  variable as needed and call `cliDispatcher.m` from there from within Matlab.

-The basic idea is to execute a  single code block via `Ctrl` + `Return`, but you can run the enture script via `F5` as usual.
+The basic idea is to execute a  single code block via `Ctrl` + `Return`.
+Note  that if  you  run  the entire  script  with  `F5`, your  workspace variables  will only  contain  the filter  design  variables which  were created during the last code block.
+However, any filter coefficients and plot data will still be saved to disk.

 Call Structure
 --------------